 Teachers: Mrs N. Changachanga and Mr M. Pallot

-MATHS - the children will cover topics including: how to calculate area and perimeter; revise coordinates and line graphs and data handling and statistics.
-They will also have the opportunity to consolidate work on money and time.
-In Number work they will develop their mental and written calculation strategies for addition, subtraction, multiplication and division.
-They will also be working on simple fractions and decimals.
+Maths- the children will cover topics including: coordinates, focusing on translation and reflection, negative numbers, volume and percentages.
+In Number work, they will continue to develop their mental and written calculation strategies for addition, subtraction, multiplication and division.
+They will also be working on fractions and decimals.

-PERSONAL, SOCIAL AND HEALTH EDUCATION - we are continuing with the Jigsaw curriculum and this term will be covering the topics Dreams and Goals and Healthy Me.
+PERSONAL, SOCIAL AND HEALTH EDUCATION - We are continuing with the Jigsaw curriculum and this term will be covering the topics of ‘Relationships’ and ‘Changing Me’.
+There will be correspondence later in the term, as the ‘Changing Me’ topic will involve discussions about Puberty.

-FRENCH - the children will continue to follow the Salut Jersey scheme, which will help to develop their skills in speaking, listening, reading and writing through the main topics of clothing and shopping.
+FRENCH- The children will continue to follow the Salut Jersey scheme, which will help to develop their skills in speaking, listening, reading and writing through the main topics of Food, Money and Towns.

 Homework will remain the same this term.
 Spelling will be sent on a Monday and due Friday, Maths will be set on a Wednesday due on Monday and Reading is expected every night-this can be Rapid Reader as well as a physical book.
 Please make sure either is noted in the diary.
 If you have any queries about homework please do not hesitate to contact us.
 The children always have the opportunity to get help with their homework at school before it is due and only need to ask if they require this.